kaneschutzman/watcherjs/readme.md

 ----

 ## Watcher web console
-On top of the application's REST interface, a simple but handy web GUI is implemented, the _watcher web console_.
+On top of the application's REST API, a simple but handy web GUI is implemented, the _watcher web console_.
 The console enables the user to dynamically add/remove/modify and monitor endpoints visually.
 It can be accessed at http://localhost:`<port>`/console, where `<port>` the http-server port defined at application startup (7777, if default configuration is used).
 The refresh data interval is set to 30 sec.